Macron spends $30,000 on makeup as policies stall

 Related: France has best chance in years for economic revival

-Marcon's approval rating has plummeted from 62% after he was elected to 36%, according to a recent poll conducted by Ifop for the newspaper Le Figaro.
+Macron's approval rating has plummeted from 62% after he was elected to 36%, according to a recent poll conducted by Ifop for the newspaper Le Figaro.
 His predecessor, Francois Hollande, had an approval rating of 46% at the same point in his presidency.

 Even worse, only 23% of people think Macron is changing the country for the better.